10 Best Tips for Taking Pet Photos with Your Phone

 2. Turn Off The Flash

 When shooting inside you are more likely to need the flash.
-Do you have photos of your dog with yellow or red eyes?
+I am sure you have photos of your dog with yellow or red eyes!
 Yellow or red eyes occur when your camera flash is aimed directly at your dog’s eyes.
 So, turn off your flash and use natural lighting as much as possible.
 In addition, flash can startle or scare your pet, resulting in unnatural-looking photos.
-Instead, utilize natural light or adjust your phone's settings to increase brightness.

 3. Get On Their Level